Comparison

 More than meetings

 Otter focuses on meeting transcription.
-Mumble also gives you system-wide dictation (hold Fn in any text field) and voice notes that auto-organize into Smart Notes.
-Three tools in one app.
+Mumble AI also gives you voice notes that auto-organize into Smart Notes; dictation is a separate app, Mumble Dictation.

 43 languages vs 4